-- ## Digitize 3 reference points define position of map w.r.t. digitizing table - Establishing 4 or more control points distinctive features at known locations that can be used to register the map to ground coordinates (e.g. UTM, lat./lon.) - Separating features as point, line or polygon and tracing them to separate files (themes)
+- Digitize 3 reference points define position of map w.r.t. digitizing table - Establishing 4 or more control points distinctive features at known locations that can be used to register the map to ground coordinates (e.g. UTM, lat./lon.) = "georeferencing" - Separating features as point, line or polygon and tracing them to separate files (themes) - (Heads-up digitizing starts with georeferencing)